 It was named the A. E. Seaman Mineral Museum in 1932 for its first curator Arthur Edmund Seaman (1858-1937).
 Michigan Tech's mineral collection has continued to improved in depth, breadth, and quality.
 From humble beginnings focused on the Upper Peninsula of Michigan, the Museum progressed to one of regional stature by the 1970s.

 In 1990 the Michigan legislature recognized the museum as the official Mineral Museum of Michigan.
 The Michigan Mineral Alliance was created in 2015 by a perpetual legal agreement between Michigan Technological University and the University of Michigan wherein the A. E. Seaman Mineral Museum co-owns and houses the University of Michigan mineral collection.

 The Museum is nationally and internationally recognized and is among the best mineral museums in North America.
+It is the 'Mineral Museum of the Great Lakes Region" but its two collections contain many fine specimens from around the world.
 More information is provided in Museum History (PDF) or by purchasing The A. E. Seaman Mineral Museum—Its History and Collections by George W. Robinson and Robert Rann (including a CD with many pictures of minerals in the museum’s collection).
 Available in the Online store.